Brak, Libya

 Brak (sometimes written Biraq or Birak (براك) is a town in the Wadi al Shatii District in west-central Libya.
-It is the administrative center of the district.
+The town serves as the administrative center of the district, housing key government offices and public services.
+It is also the largest urban settlement in the region, both in terms of population and infrastructure.
+Its central role in governance and its size make it a vital hub for economic activity, healthcare, education, and transportation within the surrounding area.

 Overview

 The town has a population of 39,444 (As of 2004) and is home to a technical college of Sabha University.
 Much of the new development in the town is occurring to the north of the old town center, which features gardens and forts from the Italian and Ottoman eras.

 The technical college "Faculty of Engineering and Technology", now a college of Sebha University, was previously known as the "Higher Institute of Technology", and it is this college that gives much value to the town, as it is a well-known research and academic organization.
 The college comprises ten distinct departments; six of which are specialized in the engineering arm of the college, namely: